bonzibudd/Fluent-Metro/README.md

 ### What is Fluent-Metro?

 This skin brings a modern look and full customization to Open-Shell.
-It uses design aspects including depth, transparency, and dynamic colors.
-Additional enhancements include a wide array of customizable options, such as padding and font sizes, color choices, and button appearance.
+It uses modern design elements providing depth, transparency, and automatic colors to the Start Menu.
+Additionally, it provides a wide array of customizable options, including padding and font sizes, color choices, and button appearance.

 ## Installation
 **Fluent-Metro is designed for Windows 10.
 It is incompatible with Windows 7, and only partially compatible with 8.**